hazelcast/hazelcast-jet-code-samples/tensorflow/README.md

 If you want to re-train the model yourself, you need to have python installed.
-Since TensorFlow 1.12 [doesn't support the current python version](https://github.com/tensorflow/tensorflow/issues/17022), you should use python 3.6 and install tensorflow using:
+Since TensorFlow 1.12 [doesn't support the current python version](https://github.com/tensorflow/tensorflow/issues/17022), you can use python 3.4, 3.5 or 3.6 to install tensorflow using:

 ```
 $ pip install tensorflow